Eliyahu Meir Bloch

-Rabbi Eliyahu Meir Bloch (October 23, 1894 - January 22, 1955), often referred to as Rav Elya Meir Bloch, was a leading Orthodox Jewish rabbi in the United States in the years after World War II.
+Eliyahu Meir Bloch (October 23, 1894 - January 22, 1955), often referred to as Rav Elya Meir Bloch, was a leading Orthodox Jewish rabbi in the United States in the years after World War II.
 He founded the Telshe Yeshiva in Cleveland, Ohio together with Rabbi Chaim Mordechai Katz, and served as its first rosh yeshiva.

 Early years

 Rabbi Bloch was born in 1894 on Simchas Torah in Telšiai (Telshe), Lithuania, then part of the Russian Empire, to Rabbi Yosef Leib and Chasya Bloch.
 His mother was the daughter of Rabbi Eliezer Gordon and his father therefore served as a maggid shiur in Rabbi Gordon's yeshiva, the Telshe Yeshiva in Telšiai.
 His father later took the positions of rabbi in Varniai and Shadova.
 He returned to Telšiai in 1910 when Rabbi Gordon died and succeeded him as the community's rabbi and rosh yeshiva.

 Rabbinic career

 He married Rivka Kaplan, the daughter of the influential Klaipėda (Memel) merchant, Avraham Moshe Kaplan, and therefore moved to Klaipėda where he lived for eight years, studying Torah and delivering shiurim (Torah classes).
 In 1929, he returned to Telšiai and was appointed as one of the heads of the yeshiva.
 During this time, he was involved in the World Agudath Israel.